 When you sign up for Water Street’s Loyalty Rewards, you earn three reward points for every dollar you spend at any of our café locations.
 These points can be redeemed for discounts, OR you can choose to donate a portion directly to our Featured Charity.
-From April through June 2021, our Featured Charity is Family Health Center.
+From April through June 2021, you helped raise $791 for Family Health Center.

 Family Health Center (FHC) was founded in 1971 in a refurbished trailer on the Northside of Kalamazoo.
-With the vision of founder and longtime board member, Moses Walker, they are dedicated to being a place where ALL in the greater Kalamazoo community can receive health care.
+With the vision of founder and longtime board member, Moses Walker, they are dedicated to being a place where all members of the greater Kalamazoo community can access quality, comprehensive, patient-centered health care.

 FHC averages 50,000 unique patients per year and almost 160,000 visits per year.
 They accept patients without insurance and offer a sliding scale to make services more affordable.